nyu-pl-sp19/hw09/README.md

    val compare: t -> t -> int
    ```

-   that represents the `compare` function for the Dershovitz-Manner
+   that represents the `compare` function for the Dershowitz-Manna
    ordering that is derived from a total ordering on the base set.
 The
    module type `OrderedMultisetType` should additionally have all the
    types and operations provided by `MultisetType`.
 Instead of